Marseonrabbit/who.vikash/DEPLOYMENT.md

 - Render will provide you with a URL like `https://your-portfolio.onrender.com`
 - You can access your portfolio through this URL
 - The site will automatically receive an SSL certificate

+## Troubleshooting Common Deployment Errors

+If you encounter the error `Error: Cannot find module '/opt/render/project/src/dist/index.js'`:

+1. Make sure your build command is actually creating the dist/index.js file
+2. Try using the more explicit build command provided above rather than using scripts
+3. Check the build logs for any errors during the build process

+If you encounter the error `Cannot find package '@vitejs/plugin-react'`:

+1. Make sure to add this dependency to your project before deploying
+2. You can do this by running `npm install --save-dev @vitejs/plugin-react`
+3. Push the updated package.json and package-lock.json to your repository

 ## Continuous Deployment